 This can include taking or attempting to take indecent liberties with a child or fondling or taking indecent liberties with a child’s body for the purpose of arousing or gratifying the sexual desires of either party.

-Physical contact is not necessary to be charged and convicted of this Sex Crime offense.
+Physical contact is not necessary to be charged and convicted of this offense.
 Language or actions that appear to express sexual intentions can lead to charges in some cases.
+Examples of NC Indecent Liberties convictions that have been upheld by the appellate courts include things like showing a child sexually explicit material, or even talking in a sexually explicit manner with a child.
 The law’s wide scope makes these cases hinge on interpretations and assessments of intent and believability.

 There are 28,164 registered offenders in North Carolina as of January 2025, including those who have been charged with indecent liberties with a child.
 This is a rate of 268 offenders per 100,000 state residents.
 In Wake County, there are 844 registered sex offenders.